 Long-range routers feature more powerful antennas and more capable hardware that can push wireless signals out farther from the router location.

-most of the routers listed above cover standard townhome or an individual home without additional access points or extenders or any other piece of hardware to provide good wifi signal around the home.
+Most of the routers listed above cover standard townhome or an individual home without additional access points or extenders or any other piece of hardware to provide proper WiFi signals around the house.

 ASUS AC3100: WiFi Range covers 5000 sq.ft

-- Equipped with 4 antennas to cover a larger area
+- Equipped with four antennas to cover a larger area

 - 2.4 GHz and 5 GHz network bands, 5 GigaHertz at up to 2100 Mbps, 66% faster 2.
 4 GigaHertz at up to 1000 Mbps